 That is a great question.
 First, I would like listeners to remember that the information and discussions necessary to support CID proposals are going to be complex, and applications will thus benefit from earlier and potentially more frequent interactions, and that CIDs may not be appropriate for all settings but may add value in certain cases.

 Second, to facilitate productive interactions on CID proposals, stakeholders should review the content elements recommended in the guidance for a CID proposal.
 For example, documentation to facilitate discussions may need to include the statistical analysis considerations related to the complex innovative design features, how any prior information is used, a simulation report containing details about operating characteristics if simulations are used, and a comprehensive data access plan defining how trial integrity will be maintained, among other things.

 Lastly, if a CID proposal contains Bayesian features, especially if the design proposes to utilize external information in the form of an informative prior that will be combined with data in the trial to evaluate the effectiveness of a drug, the guidance emphasizes that the submission should address the choice and justification of the prior distribution and the efficacy criteria for primary and secondary endpoints.

 To the listeners, we hope you found this podcast useful.
-We encourage you to take a look at the snapshot and to read the draft guidance.
+We encourage you to take a look at the snapshot and to read the final guidance.